freemn-del/freemn-del.github.io/Q&A.md

 `------------------------------------------------------------------------------`

 Assume an attacker gained access to the internal network of a small company and launches a successful STP manipulation attack.
 What are his next steps?

 Ans: `He will create a SPAN entry on the spoofed root bridge and redirect traffic to his computer.`

 Which of the following cipher is based on factoring the product of two large prime numbers?

 Ans: `RSA`

 Which of the following best describes code injection?

 Ans: `Form of attack in which a malicious user inserts text into a data field interpreted as code.`

 Determine what of the list below is the type of honeypots that simulates the real production network of the target organization?

 Ans: `Pure Honeypots`

 Dayn, an attacker, wanted to detect if any honeypots are installed in a target network.
 For this purpose, he used a time-based TCP fingerprinting method to validate the response to a normal computer and the response of a honeypot to a manual SYN request.
 Which of the following techniques is employed by Dayn to detect honeypots?

 Ans:. `Detecting the presence of Honeyd honeypots`

 `Q1.`The known-plaintext attack used against DES.
 This attack causes that encrypting plaintext with one DES key followed by encrypting it with a second DES key is no more secure than using a single key
 `Q2.`What is the cryptographic attack technique used against DES, where encrypting plaintext with one DES key followed by encrypting it with a second DES key is no more secure than using a single key?

 Ans: `Meet-in-the-middle attack`

 What is the most common method to exploit the `Bash Bug` or `Shellshock` vulnerability?

 Ans: `Through Web servers utilizing CGI (Common Gateway Interface) to send a malformed environment variable to a vulnerable Web server`

 Which of the following tools is a command-line vulnerability scanner that scans web servers for dangerous files/CGIs?

 Ans: `Nikto`

 Which one of the following tools can you use to enumerate bucket permissions?

 Ans: `S3 Inspector`

 Black hat hacker Ivan wants to implement a man-in-the-middle attack on the corporate network.
 For this, he connects his router to the network and redirects traffic to intercept packets.
 What can the administrator do to mitigate the attack?

 Ans: `Add message authentication to the routing protocol.`

 Which of the following statements is TRUE?

 Ans: `Packet Sniffers operate on Layer 2 of the OSI model`

 Identify a tool that can be used for passive OS fingerprinting, similarly to the GUI-based tool Wireshark?
 Ans: `tcpdump`

 Which of the following tools is used to analyze the files produced by several packet-capture programs such as tcpdump, WinDump, Wireshark, and EtherPeek?

 Ans: `tcptrace`

 You are utilizing Wireshark to analyze network traffic.
 You intend to set up a cron job to regularly execute a capture on a specific range of IP addresses - 192.168.8.0/24.
 Which command should you use?

 Ans: `sudo tshark -f''net 192 .68.8.0/24''`

 To prepare a Windows laptop for testing, a penetration tester is configuring Wireshark.
 To enable the NIC to operate in promiscuous mode, which specific driver and library must be installed?

 Ans: `Winpcap`

 You want to analyze packets on your wireless network.
 Which program would you use?

-Ans: `Wireshark with Airpcap
+Ans: `Wireshark with Airpcap`
-exp: `Wireshark is a widely used network protocol analyzer that can capture and analyze packets on a network.
-For wireless packet capture, especially in a Windows environment, Airpcap is specifically designed for capturing packets on wireless networks, as it provides the capability to capture raw 802.11 frames.`
+exp: `Airpcap is specifically designed for capturing packets on wireless networks, as it provides the capability to capture raw 802.11 frames.`

 Wireshark is one of the most important tools for a cybersecurity specialist.
-It is used for network troubleshooting, analysis, software, etc. And you often have to work with a
-packet bytes pane.
+It is used for network troubleshooting, analysis, software, etc. And you often have to work with a packet bytes pane.
 In what format is the data presented in this pane?

 Ans: `Hexadecimal`

-Wireshark is one of the most important tools for a cybersecurity specialist.
-It is used for network troubleshooting, analysis, software, etc. And you often have to work with a packet bytes pane.
-In what format is the data presented in this pane?
-Ans: `Binary`

 Which of the following application security testing method of white-box testing, in which only the source code of applications and their components is scanned for determines potential vulnerabilities in their software and architecture?

 Ans: `SAST (Static Application Security Testing)`
-exp: `It involves analyzing the source code of applications and their components to identify potential vulnerabilities and security issues in the software's architecture.
-This method is performed without executing the code and is typically used during the development phase to detect vulnerabilities early in the software lifecycle.`

 Josh, a security analyst, wants to choose a tool for himself to examine links between
 data.
 One of the main requirements is to present data using graphs and link analysis.
 Which of the following tools will meet John's requirements?

 Ans: `Maltego`

 John performs black-box testing.
 It tries to pass IRC traffic over port 80/TCP from a
 compromised web-enabled host during the test.
 Traffic is blocked, but outbound HTTP
 traffic does not meet any obstacles.
 What type of firewall checks outbound traffic?

-Ans: `Stateful`
+Ans: `Application`

 Which of the following best describes a software firewall?

 Ans: `Software firewall is placed between the normal application and the networking components of the operating system`

 Which of the following tools is packet sniffer, network detector and IDS for 802.11(a, b, g, n) wireless LANs?